marin-community/marin/README.md

 @ray.remote(num_cpus=8, resources={"TPU": 4, "TPU-v4-8-head": 1})
 def my_tpu_job():
     ...

 ```

 Always use the `TPU-v4-8-head` resource when requesting TPUs unless you specifically want a multi-node slice.
 This will
 ensure you don't accidentally grab part of a multi-node slice, which will lead to weird errors.

 Also, despite it saying `"TPU": 4`, you're actually getting all the TPUs.
-This is because Google requires that only one
+TPU v4 slices have 4 boards with 2 cores each,
-process on a machine can access TPUs at a time.
+so you're getting 8 cores total, but they present as 4 TPUs.

 **IMPORTANT**: Ray and `libtpu` don't always get along.
 If you are using TPUs, you should either fork a process that
 uses the TPUs or force remove the libtpu lockfile when your task finishes.
 The latter is very hacky, but it works.
 We offer a utility decorator to do this for you: